lateplate/lateplate.github.io/_posts/2013-07-11-whats-keeping-me-away-from-windows-phone.md

 ---
 layout: post
 title: What's keeping me away from Windows Phone
+type: default
 ---
 I really like Windows Phone.
 In fact, I'd like to jump ship to it.

 I've admired it from a distance for at least a couple years.
 My friend Mark, who works for Microsoft, was an early adopter.
 I remember playing with his first phone a couple years ago in Seattle, and I was genuinely impressed.